 Dunbar falls in love with a white woman living with the Lakota, 'Stands with a Fist,' and as he learns their culture while living with the tribe, it becomes a transformation of identity rather than just a romance.

-The life of the Lakota in the film is not just a depiction of past indigenous life but serves as a mirror questioning how humans should live within nature.
+The life of the Lakota in the film is not just a depiction of past indigenous lifestyles but serves as a mirror questioning how humans should live within nature.
 They respected life even when hunting buffalo and regarded the stars, wind, and earth as sacred beings.
 As Dunbar spends more time with them, the process of reviving the emotions of humility, solidarity, and gratitude that civilized people have lost resonates deeply with the audience.

 Dakota Man Blog Thanks |